 Hip dysplasia is caused by the following:

-As a result of this ailment, dogs will experience excruciating pain.
-As they walk, you will notice them leaping.
-They will also kick their legs as the discomfort increases.
-You can, however, assist a dog who is afflicted with this disease through surgical treatment,
+As a result of this ailment, your dog will experience excruciating pain.
+As they walk, you may notice him limping.
+He will also kick his legs as the discomfort increases.
+Bring your dog to the vet if you notice any of these symptoms – surgery may be required.

 Medial Patellar Luxation

-Your pawed friend may kick their back legs randomly because of medial patellar luxation.
+Your furry friend may kick his back legs randomly because of medial patellar luxation.
 Or, as it is more frequently referred to, displacement of a pup’s kneecap.

-Since dogs rarely exhibit signs of discomfort, it is challenging to identify medial patellar luxation.
-At this moment, dogs will kick in the back or on the side.
-The kicking enables them to stretch their knees.
-When they stretch, the kneecap repositions to its previous position.
-Dogs also tend to kick to alleviate patellar luxation.
+Since dogs rarely exhibit signs of discomfort, it can be challenging to identify medial patellar luxation.
+The condition may cause your dogs to kick to the back or side – this action enables them to stretch their knees.
+When they stretch, the kneecap adjusts to its correct position.
+Dogs also tend to kick to alleviate discomfort caused by patellar luxation.

-Although medial patellar luxation can occur in all dogs, it is more prevalent in small breeds like Chihuahuas and Boston Terriers.
-In some instances, both your pet’s back legs will be injured, or only one leg will be hurt in others.
-This problem may result from a leg injury in your canine buddies with short femoral grooves.
+Although medial patellar luxation can occur in all dogs, it is more prevalent in small breeds like chihuahuas and Boston terriers.
+One or both of your dog’s back legs may be affected, and the problem may have been caused by injury.
+The condition is most common in dogs with short femoral grooves.

 Bowleggedness is a frequent symptom of this illness in puppies, and it worsens with age.
 As the knee moves more frequently out of place, the cartilage deteriorates, and the bone becomes exposed, resulting in arthritis and pain.